 Voted time and again as one of the best beaches in the United States, Siesta Key Public Beach never fails to disappoint.
 Once you step foot on its sand (so soft it pillows your feet) and look out to the flawless crystalline water, you'll understand why so many adore this stunning strand.

-Located near downtown Sarasota, Siesta Key Beach spans eight miles, offering visitors a ton of space to walk, run, or build sandcastles.
+Located south of downtown Sarasota, Siesta Key Beach spans eight miles, offering visitors a ton of space to walk, run, or build sandcastles.
 Made up of mostly quartz, the sand never gets too hot, which is perfect for those toting little ones.
-Families also love the beach’s shallow shoreline.
+Families also love the beach's shallow shoreline.

 Amenities abound at this popular spot, including tennis and volleyball courts, playgrounds, picnic areas, pavilions, and restrooms, not to mention lifeguards on duty.
 Snorkeling is great here due to the incredible visibility, and many opt to kayak at nearby Turtle Beach (at the island's south end).

 Dazzling Clearwater Beach is one of the best beaches for families in Florida.
 Bright emerald waves lap the snow-white shores of this idyllic strand, enticing visitors to jump in.
 Little ones love the calm, warm, and shallow water, perfect for splashing about safely.
 The playground is another big hit.

 Lifeguards are on duty year-round at Clearwater Beach, making it easy to visit during any season.
 Walk along the palm-lined Beachwalk, a winding promenade you'll share with many a cyclist and rollerblader.
 Or head to Pier 60, a long, wooden fishing pier perfect for angling.